DemocracyEarth/community./Student Ambassador Program.md

 Our chosen educational format - a peer-to-peer learning program - is designed to ensure student ambassadors can leverage the expertise of a global network of democracy activist peers.
 The program will consist of eight weekly meetings in which a range of topics will be covered, including **the history of citizen participation technology (democracy tech), the basics of blockchain technology, applications of smart contracts for governance, the tools and tactics of liquid democracy, the case for global governance and cryptographically distributed universal basic income (UBI), the emerging dynamics of crypto politics, the technical challenges of decentralized IDs and Sybil Attacks, the governance aspects of blockchain networks**, and more.

-Our goal is to connect students togtether, and support their efforts to start the liquid democracy conversation and experimentation on the Democracy Earth Sovereign platform at their unviversity.
+Our goal is to connect students togtether and support their efforts to start the liquid democracy conversation and experimentation on the Democracy.Earth Sovereign platform at their unviversity.
 Student Ambassadors will be challenged to engage their peers on the Democracy Earth governance platform, [vote.democracy.earth](https://vote.democracy.earth/), form a local team, engage a faculty sponsor, publish content, and host MeetUps to kickstart their communities and engage organizations and student governments with the tools and techniques of liquid democracy.

 ## Acknowledgements
 The _*Blockchain Governance Basics*_ program curriculum was created in collaboration with a team of pioneer Student Ambassadors: Robel Mulugueta (Yale University), Travis Bell and Samuel Eisner (UC Berkeley), Charles Thompson (Cornell University), Avital Balwit (University of Virginia) and Robinson Markus (Northwestern University), as well as Janine Gölz 🇫🇷.
 All program content will be hosted online and freely accessible to curious and motivated open source-loving democracy hacktivists everywhere: all are welcome!